 There are two maps, Railyard by day and Compound by night.
 The Railyard map sees the Operative moving through a small settlement with plenty of houses to sneak through and loads of collectible letters to find.

 Next he’ll have to cross to the railyard proper, where there are very few hiding places and a lot of soldiers.
-It is therefore imperative for the sniper to get into position above the railyard first to take out as many soldiers as possible.
+It is therefore imperative for the sniper to get into position above the railyard first to take out as many soldiers as possible to provide cover.
 Good to know: At almost every prospective sniper nest you’ll find a generator that can be sabotaged to sound-mask the shots.
 There’ll be snipers to deal with too.

 Now, while the operative is on his sabotaging spree across the railyard, the sniper, while on the high ground, will find himself facing enemies too.
 And mine fields.
 There are two smaller compounds up there, all heavily guarded and featuring collectible letters.
 Also, you’ll find three stone eagles on each of the two maps.